lAlexWest/The-Unix-Workbech/week_4/readme.md

 - Git commands have their own man pages.
 You can access them with git help command.
 Like this example:
 ```
-# Manual for 'status' command
+# Manual for "status" command
 git help status
 ```
 - To see list of Git commits enter log command.
 Each commit has its time, date, and commit message recorded, along with a SHA-1 hash that uniquely identifies the commit.